Darcyddx/Active-Vision/Documentation/Scrum/April/24_April.md

 ## What am I doing next?

 - Adjust the RNN model input format to make it can detect dynamic action

+### Zhiyuan Lu

+## What have I done?

+- Implement the code in post-processing - subpixel refinement and test the code

+## What am I doing next?

+- Implement the final step in post-processing-transfer the coordinate back to the original image's coordinate